lexmartinez/pepper-doc/README.md

 > For OSX Users, we suggest install nodeJS through Homebrew

-With an nodeJS Environment installed, use this commands to run `pepper-doc`
+With an `nodeJS` environment installed, use this commands to run `pepper-doc`

   ```bash
     git clone https://github.com/lexmartinez/pepper-doc.git